mediumryan/kakao-shop-demo/README.md

 ------------

-This is a Kakao shop shopping mall site implemented using React JS.
+This is a Kakao shop e-commerce site implemented using React JS.

 Item categories include dolls, umbrellas, stationery, and bedding, and each information of the item was hardcoded and used arbitrarily by the author.